weaveworks/weave-gitops-private/docs/weps/WEP-002-Weave-gitops-recover.md

 ##### Opinions

 *   Adding the gitops runtime manifests is performed in an imperative manner.
-We won’t create an Infra Repo to house those manifests.
+We won’t create an Wego Platform Repo to house those manifests.
 We believe most customers will want to store the infrastructure manifests separately from application manifests
-    *   This may be overridden by setting infraRepo=true in the wego config file.
+    *   This may be overridden by setting wego.platform.repo=true in the wego config file.
 However, being able to override this in phase 1 is not required...

 #### Wego app add